Skip to content

 Another difference between the Global Talent Stream and the H-1B is that spouses and partners of GTS applicants bound for Canada may obtain an open work permit, allowing them to work in Canada for any employer and to switch jobs if they wish to do so; spouses and partners of H-1B workers bound for the US may experience difficulty in securing the right to work in the US.

 The Global Talent Stream is an excellent option for Canadian employers who need to fill specialised positions quickly and for foreign nationals with highly-skilled work experience, especially in engineering and tech-related fields.
+With more and more investment into tech in Canada, this is a solution to a growing problem.
 In the next two sections, we’ll look over the eligibility requirements and application procedure for Canadian employers and for foreign workers.

 How does the GTS work? – Employers